mbrio/react-pipeline/README.md

 # react-pipeline

-A pipeline for executing tasks described in React &amp; JSX
+A pipeline for executing tasks described in JSX.

 ## License